cocos-creator/docs-3d-deprecated/en/asset/asset-workflow.md

 All asset files will generate a **.meta** configuration file with the same name when imported.
 This configuration file provides the unique identification (**uuid**) of the asset in the project, small image references, cropping data of texture assets, as well as other configuration information.
 This data is a necessary factor in identifying a legitimate asset that __Cocos Creator 3D__ is using.

-The **.meta** file is not visible in the **Explorer** panel.
+The **.meta** file is not visible in the **Assets Panel**.
 The renaming, moving, and deleting of a asset will automatically synchronize the **.meta** file corresponding to the asset by the editor.
 To ensure that configuration information such as the **uuid** remains unchanged, that is, it does not affect existing references.

 It is not recommended to operate the asset file directly in the __file manager of the operating system__.
 If there is such an operation, please synchronize the corresponding **.meta** file.
 The following suggestions are recommended: